-So, what’s your PhD on?
-This is honestly one of the hardest questions you could ask me.
-Of course I know what I’ve been studying, thinking about and writing for the past seven years, but to answer that question I have to know how much you know before I can give you a decent answer.
+So, what was your PhD on?
+This is still a tricky one.
+Of course I know what I’ve been studying, thinking about and writing for the past eight years, but to answer that question I have to know how much you know before I can give you a decent answer.
 It’s all in the pitch.
 And here are a few answers I’ve perfected over the past few years:

-- It’s about the social sciences; how we do them, think about them, and talk about them, and how we can do these better
+- It’s about the social sciences; how we do them, think about them, and talk about them, and how we can do these better, responding to events like the financial crisis more innovatively

 - It’s about economic and legal aspects of interactions, and seeing these through a sociological lens